awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-manager-component.md

 ## Requirements<a name="stream-manager-component-requirements"></a>

 This component has the following requirements:
-+ The [Authorize core devices to interact with AWS services](device-service-role.md) must allow access to the AWS Cloud destinations that you use with stream manager\.
++ The [token exchange role](device-service-role.md) must allow access to the AWS Cloud destinations that you use with stream manager\.
 For more information, see:<a name="export-destinations-links"></a>
   + [AWS IoT Analytics channels](stream-export-configurations.md#export-to-iot-analytics)
   + [Amazon Kinesis data streams](stream-export-configurations.md#export-to-kinesis)
   + [AWS IoT SiteWise asset properties](stream-export-configurations.md#export-to-iot-sitewise)